Shi Ba Shi

 13. Crossing the Wild Blue Ocean

-14. Lion Playing with Ball
+14. Lion Playing with a Ball

 15. Wind Blowing in the Willows